TheaAviss/PyQAAI/README.md

 - **Automatic Code Improvement Suggestions**: Automatic Code Improvement Suggestions for any failing checks.
 - **Report Generation**: Generates detailed HTML reports based on the analysis.
 - **Configuration**: Add your OpenAI credentials and other settings with ease with a built in one-time setup process
+- **Custom Prompt Mode**: Leverage the intelligent assistant and integrated code analysis to perform any custom task.

 ## Installation